hyperledger/fabric-ca/README.md

  },
 ```

-See `COP/testdata/testconfig-ldap.json` for the complete configuration file with this section.
-Also see `COP/scripts/run-ldap-tests` for a script which starts an OpenLDAP docker image, configures it, runs the LDAP tests in COP/cli/server/ldap/ldap_test.go, and stops the OpenLDAP server.
+See `FABRIC_CA/testdata/testconfig-ldap.json` for the complete configuration file with this section.
+Also see `FABRIC_CA/scripts/run-ldap-tests` for a script which starts an OpenLDAP docker image, configures it,
+runs the LDAP tests in FABRIC_CA/cli/server/ldap/ldap_test.go, and stops the OpenLDAP server.

 ##### When LDAP is configured, enrollment works as follows:

-  * A COP client or client SDK sends an enrollment request with a basic authorization header.
+  * A fabric-ca client or client SDK sends an enrollment request with a basic authorization header.
-  * The COP server receives the enrollment request, decodes the user/pass in the authorization header, looks up the DN (Distinquished Name) associated with the user using the "userfilter" from the configuration file, and then attempts an LDAP bind with the user's password.
+  * The fabric-ca server receives the enrollment request, decodes the user/pass in the authorization header, looks up the DN (Distinquished Name) associated with the user using the "userfilter" from the configuration file, and then attempts an LDAP bind with the user's password.
 If successful, the enrollment processing is authorized and can proceed.

 ##### When LDAP is configured, attribute retrieval works as follows:

-   * A client SDK sends a request for a batch of tcerts **with one or more attributes** to the COP server.
+   * A client SDK sends a request for a batch of tcerts **with one or more attributes** to the fabric-ca server.
-   * The COP server receives the tcert request and does as follows:
+   * The fabric-ca server receives the tcert request and does as follows:
        * extracts the enrollment ID from the token in the authorization header
        (after validating the token);
        * does an LDAP search/query to the LDAP server, requesting all of the